 Where Tile Meets Trim: Finishing tile on a wall with an appropriate bullnose or edging is a design detail that substandard contractors do not even do.
 Seeing any tile with an unfinished edge or improperly cut tile raises a red flag to the expertise and professionalism of the work.
 Perhaps a less seen detail is where tile meets trim; “tile should never be proud of trim” states John.
 If a thick tile meets molding, the molding must be brought forward so that the trim always emerges out from the wall further than the trim.

-Only professional and detail-oriented remodeling firms like John Rogers Renovations anticipate these occurrences and plan each project this way from the beginning.
+Only professional and detail-oriented remodeling firms like JR Renovations anticipate these occurrences and plan each project this way from the beginning.

 Bathroom Lighting: Master bathrooms and powder rooms should NOT have the same lighting.
 A master bath requires lighting above and next to the mirror to assist with makeup, shaving, and other personal care.
 Other light fixtures in the room are likely necessary and the size and shape of the room will determine these locations.
 A powder room should have soft lighting around the mirror and decorative fixtures in the center of the room.